-So let’s dive in and learn how to manage a successful NetSuite implementation!
+So let’s dive in and learn how to manage a successful NetSuite ERP implementation!

 Discovery – Sticking with our essay analogy, the discovery process is the research part of the project.
 During this step, all of the important questions are asked and answered.

 - Potential integration systems identified